Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 21 Januari 2025 05.23.44 UTC
+- WIB: Selasa, 21 Januari 2025 06.21.26 UTC
-- WITA: Selasa, 21 Januari 2025 06.23.44 UTC
+- WITA: Selasa, 21 Januari 2025 07.21.26 UTC
-- WIT: Selasa, 21 Januari 2025 07.23.44 UTC
+- WIT: Selasa, 21 Januari 2025 08.21.26 UTC

 Kutipan Inspiratif:
-"Success depends upon previous preparation, and without such preparation there is sure to be failure."
+"Nothing is more memorable than a smell.
+One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."

-Kategori: success
+Kategori: nature